About the Center

 Prenatal diagnosis: Available to those with a previously affected child or to couples identified as carriers by DNA testing.

-Technical Information on Bloom's Syndrome
+Technical Information on Bloom Syndrome

 Additional Information: